Benedict's admirers keep streaming to Vatican to honor him

 Associated Press

-Benedict died on Saturday at age 95, 10 years after retiring from the papacy — the first to do so in 600 years — and after increasingly frail health.
-His body lies in state in St. Peter’s Basilica, where thousands of faithful and curious came for the viewing.
+Increasingly frail, Benedict died on Saturday at age 95, 10 years after retiring from the papacy — the first to do so in 600 years.

 On Monday, the first day the general public could view the body, around 65,000 people paid their respects — about double what Italian security had predicted.
+Half-way through the viewing hours on Tuesday, some 25,000 people had filed through the basilica, Italian state TV said.
 A third day of viewing is set for Wednesday.

 On Thursday, Pope Francis will lead the funeral Mass at St. Peter’s Square for his predecessor, whose retirement lasted two years longer than his papacy, which began in 2005.